 Passport Technology and the ECA Partner Up

-Posted on July 12th, 2017 at 12:07pm
+Posted on July 12, 2017 at 12:07pm

-The Role of the European Casino AssociationThe ECA is a group that serves the land-based casino community of Europe.
+The ECA is a group that serves the land-based casino community of Europe.
 Its main function is to develop and promote a robust, lively brick-and-mortar casino industry across the continent.
 This means that close cooperation with all sectors of the industry is essential, from game equipment manufacturers to owners and proprietors to new entrants, and everything in between.
 Partnership with a group like Passport Control is obviously and logically beneficial.
 Representing the licensed offline European casino community, the ECA has 26 members and more than 70,000 employees.
 It supports economies across Europe, and almost all EU Member States are represented within its membership.

 The products and services that Passport Technology provides includes payment kiosks, cash access systems, interactive content and services and server and web based analytic technology.
 Its solutions are created especially for the land-based casinos United Kingdom and Europe, making it a perfect partnering choice for the ECA.
 They are bespoke and can be adapted for various situations, so they are always able to meet the needs of the industry.
 While the United Kingdom and many European countries do allow for a lot of gambling freedom and liberties, the gaming and hospitality industries are highly regulated and operators need products that help them to comply.
 Passport Technology does just that.
 Their innovative CashValet platform, for example, allows for sophisticated payment infrastructure, integration into responsible gambling initiatives, strong security and easy management of strict anti-money laundering requirements.